nompelis/INMPIW/README.md

 This is the case when one wants to distribute a binary executable that relies on the MPI library, but the author cannot build (or does not want to build) the executable on the target system.
-This situation arises when the author does not wish to transfer the source code to the raget system.
+This situation arises when the author does not wish to transfer the source code to the target system.
 Compiling on a similar installation of the target MPI library implementation may _not_ work properly.
 For this reason, this wrapper exists.